dmbarbour/wikilon/docs/ABC_Minimalist.md

 ABC with type declarations is amenable to static typing.
 Tokens such as `{&nat}`, `{&aff}`, `{&1}`, and `{:s}` provide a foundation from which static type inference could proceed.

 Rich types are feasible.
 It's a bad idea to squeeze much logic into a token, but it is feasible to use programs or data to describe types.
-Given an [AO dictionary](AboutAO.md), types could be associated with each word via a simple convention like using `foo.type` to describe the type of `foo`.
+Given a dictionary, types could be associated with each word via a simple convention like using `foo.type` to describe the type of `foo`.
 We could also use a pattern like `[foo][type]{&type}d` as a basis for inline declarations of types.

 *Aside:* I should get started on static typing early, I think.
 Start with simple types then expand.
 I imagine this will make JIT compilation a lot easier.